JasemDuncan/webpack-boilerplate/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# WEBPACK BOILERPLATE

-> One paragraph statement about the project.
+> This is a template to start a JS project using webpack.

 ![screenshot](./app_screenshot.png)